Countryside and Wildlife Across Lancashire

 Analysing a Site for Ecological Features

-In a visit to the site for a PEA, the ecologist will identify valuable ecological features present before working out if they are likely to impact or be impacted by the development plans.
+In a visit to the site for a PEA, the ecologist will identify valuable ecological features present before working out their conservation status and if they are likely to impact or be impacted by the proposed development plans.
 Upon completion of the necessary checks, the ecological consultant will assemble an ecology report detailing the survey process, their findings and evidence from the assessment.

 If protected species are found on the site, the ecological surveyor will recommend mitigation measures to reduce overlap between their habitat and the development, and further surveys that will give them and the local planning authority all the information they need to pass a planning application.
 If protected species are not found on the site, however, the ecologist will confirm this in the report and give any further insight, such as if the site has the potential for protected species to create habitats in the future.

 The report from an ecology survey will be passed on to the local council to meet the corresponding planning requirements and support the application for a planning condition.
-From the list of potential ecological assessments, further surveys an ecologist could recommend include giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys for plants and badger surveys, barn owl surveys, bat surveys, dormouse surveys, great crested newt surveys, otter surveys, reptile surveys or water vole surveys for animals.
+From the list of potential ecological assessments, further protected species surveys an ecologist could recommend for leading on suitable habitat management include giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys for plants and badger surveys, barn owl surveys, bat surveys, dormouse surveys, great crested newt surveys, otter surveys, reptile surveys or water vole surveys for animals.

 To enquire with our team, contact us today and supply us with details of your site and project.
 From there, we can put together a free quote for you to consider, priced up based on your unique specifications.
-We will then work out a date that works for your schedule and attend the site to conduct the assessment, easing any qualms regarding potential protected species in the vicinity and simplifying the application for planning consent.
+We will then work out a date that works for your schedule and attend the site to conduct the assessment, easing any qualms regarding potential protected species in the vicinity and simplifying the planning application process.